apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 | spark.gluten.saveDir                        | Directory to save the inputs to micro benchmark, should exist and be empty.                                    | /path/to/saveDir  |

 Check the files in `spark.gluten.saveDir`.
-If the simulated stage is a first stage, you will get 3 types of dumped file:
+If the simulated stage is a first stage, which means mixed of scan operator and optional shuffle read, you will get 4 types of dumped file:

 - Configuration file: INI formatted, file name `conf_[stageId]_[partitionId].ini`.
 Contains the configurations to init Velox backend and runtime session.
 - Plan file: JSON formatted, file name `plan_[stageId]_[partitionId].json`.
 Contains the substrait plan to the stage, without input file splits.
 - Split file: JSON formatted, file name `split_[stageId]_[partitionId]_[splitIndex].json`.
-There can be more than one split file in a first stage task.
-Contains the substrait plan piece to the input file splits.
+There can be more than one split file used for scan operator, contains the substrait plan piece to the input file splits.
+- Data file(optional): Parquet formatted, file name `data_[stageId]_[partitionId]_[iteratorIndex].json`.
+There can be more than one input data file used for shuffle read.
+The input data files of a middle stage will be loaded as iterators to serve as the inputs for the pipeline:

 Run benchmark.
 By default, the result will be printed to stdout.
 You can use `--noprint-result` to suppress this output.